 I believed this wholeheartedly for a long time.
-I had no problem carrying multiple cards with high annual fees because I really wasn’t spending all that money.
-The fault in that logic is that I am actually spending that money and then just getting my own money back later on, with restrictions.
+I had no problem carrying multiple cards with high annual fees because I wasn’t spending all that money.
+The fault in that logic is I am actually spending that money and then just getting my own money back later on, with restrictions.

 Let’s do a role-playing exercise.
 Pretend someone is making this business proposition to you:

 Hi there!
 Nice to meet you.
-Give me $550 right now.
+Give me $695 right now.
 Sometime in the next year, you can get $200 of the money back from me if you spend money with a specific airline (that you need to pick right now and can’t change your mind) on something I say is an acceptable expense.
 For most of the things you can spend money on, you might already get them for free or are things you don’t want but I’m sure you’ll find some use for them.
-You might be able to trick me to get the money back but it’s inconvenient and limits the airlines you can pick even further.
+You might be able to trick me into getting the money back but it’s inconvenient and limits the airlines you can pick even further.

 Sounds too good to be true, right?
 Remember what you were told when deals sound like you’re getting something for nothing?
 Things are not always as they seem.
-Here’s the problem I have with AMEX and their statement credits with cards like the Platinum card.
+Here’s the problem with AMEX and their statement credits with cards like the Platinum card.

 1. The Airfare Travel Credit Is Too Restrictive